Meet the contestants for Love Island 2022

 The 2022 series is nearly here, with a new cast of singletons preparing to head into the villa this summer.

-The ITV2 dating show returns next Monday (6 June) for a brand new series, after last year’s show was won by Millie Court and Liam Reardon.
+The ITV2 dating show returns on Monday (6 June) for a brand new series, after last year’s show was won by Millie Court and Liam Reardon.

 This year’s group of contestants will be taking part in inclusion training before the start of the 2022 season.